 The projects may comprise: documentation and cataloguing, research, interpretation and public programs, exhibition development, preventative conservation/preservation and significance assessment.
 The Award recipient may also include in their placement a period of self-directed study that engages with an aspect of the host institution's collections that are of particular interest.
 The student will need to include this study area on their application and it will be negotiated with the host institution.

-Kim Goldsmith, the 2015 Melbourne recipient of the Museums and Collections Award, has recently commenced her month long placement at the University of Birmingham.
-Read Kim's blog reporting on her activities and experiences working with the University of Birmingham’s collections.
+Irene Finkelde, the 2016 Melbourne recipient of the International Museums and Collections Award, has recently completed her month long placement at the University of Birmingham.
+You can read Irene's blog reporting on her activities and experiences working with the University of Birmingham’s collections.